UHC United Healthcare Home Health Care in SW Fort Worth/Burleson, TX

 - Stroke recovery — skilled nursing, PT, OT, and speech therapy are frequently authorized for stroke patients who are homebound during early recovery

-- Congestive heart failure — skilled nursing visits for medication titration monitoring and fluid management education
+- Congestive heart failure — skilled nursing visits for medication monitoring and fluid management education

 - COPD exacerbation — respiratory care and skilled nursing monitoring following a hospitalization

-- Diabetic wound care — wound assessment and wound care management covered under skilled nursing visits
+- Diabetic wound care — wound assessment and wound management covered under skilled nursing visits

 - Post-surgical monitoring — infection surveillance and surgical site management following any inpatient procedure